 Who We Are

-MI Research is led by Dr. Branton Shearer.
-The twin focuses are currently to provide high quality assessments for the mulitple intelligences and insight into the neural bases for each of the intelligences.
+MI Research and Consulting is led by Dr. Branton Shearer.
+The twin focuses are currently to support MIDAS Profile providers in centers around the world and explore how the mulitple intelligences can benefit the development of human potential.

 The mission of MI Research is to help people understand themselves better for education, career planning, leadership development and personal satisfaction.
 It is also a goal to provide scientific evidence regarding the validity of the multiple intelligences.